Floby/node-tokenizer/README.md

 [![Build Status](https://travis-ci.org/Floby/node-tokenizer.png)](https://travis-ci.org/Floby/node-tokenizer)

 # Synopsis
-A wide purpose tokenizer for JavaScript.
-The interface follows more or less the WriteStream from [node.js](http://nodejs.org).
+A wide purpose tokenizer for JavaScript that tokenizes based on rules established using Regular Expressions.
+The interface conforms to the WriteStream from [node.js](http://nodejs.org).

 # Installation